 Transmitter

 All Refrigerant equipment share the same theory of refrigeration circuit.
 Four steps are required to implement the refrigeration circuit step 1.
 Refrigerant refrigerant enters the compressor and becomes high-temperature high-pressure vapor or gas.
 2. The gas enters the condenser where excess heat is rejected by imported ambient cooler air over the tubes and transformed into a high-pressure liquid with lower temperature.
-3. The high-pressure refrigerant passes through a service valve which controls the amount of the flow, flow tube, and filter of drier to excess extra moisture, and a metering device where it undergoes a rapid reduction in pressure and the refrigerant starts convert back to vapor and undergoes a large drop in temperature.
+3. The high-pressure refrigerant passes through a service valve which controls the amount of the flow, flow tube, and filter of drier to excess extra moisture, and a metering device where it undergoes a rapid reduction in pressure and the refrigerant starts to convert back to vapor and undergoes a large drop in temperature.
 4. The cold vapor arrives in the evaporator where it absorbs and chills warming ambient air which maintains the temperature in a storage room.
-When a refrigeration circuit is applied on a Commercial large-scale cold storage, water rather than air is circled around the evaporator.
+When a refrigeration circuit is applied on a Commercial large-scale cold storage, water rather than air is circled the evaporator.

 Commonly pressure transducer sensor is placed at two positions in the refrigeration system.
 The first is on the outlet viper line of the evaporator, which is also close to the compressor inlet.
 That refrigeration pressure transducer sensor, together with a temperature sensor measures pressure and generates data for the system pressure controller, the controller classifies the fans, and controls the expansion valves in many systems.
 The second refrigeration pressure transducer sensor is on the discharge line of the compressor.
 Here we introduce some principles of refrigeration.

 In Lefoo, Most large refrigeration systems employ two refrigerant pressure transducers in both locations.
-Commercial large-scale cold storage needs a huge amount of refrigerant, and the physical size of the compressor gets bigger and electricity cost become significant.
+Commercial large-scale cold storage needs a huge amount of refrigerant, and the physical size of the compressor gets bigger and electricity costs become significant.

 Compressors in supermarket refrigeration systems are black-colored heavy equipment located bottom of the freezers with evaporators and fans that blow freezing air.
 Supermarket refrigeration systems typically import compressors and evaporators with different temperature ranges.
 Freezing temperature for packaged seafood and dumplings, a low-temperature system for beverages and fresh meat, and a cool temperature for vegetables and fruits.
 Large-scale supermarkets can have parallel refrigerating systems operating at multiple temperatures and differential pressures.
 These systems have separated manifolds that share the outlets of the compressors that sustain pressure at a set level.
 The end evaporators freeze the different food cases at different temperatures.
 The refrigeration control system uses refrigerant pressure transducer sensors as an integral part of that system to control the pressure thereby overheating and over-chilling in the refrigerant circuit.